LiamColeE/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map creates a new array from the results of the function you use on each elemetent. foreach just runs the function with each element.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? methods are functions that are the property of an object

 3. What is closure?
+a function within a function

 4. Describe the four rules of the 'this' keyword.
+Global: binds to the window/console
+Implicit: the object before the dot in a function call
+new: the new object created by the constructor
+explicit: whenever the call or apply methods are called

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call the constructor of the class you are extending.

 ## Project Set up